Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after graduation, most graduates were either in employment or in further study.
-Quite a high percentage, almost one-fifth, was overseas, and a very small percentage was receiving a benefit.
-The median salary was around $43,300 two years after graduation.
+Three years after graduation, most graduates were in employment.
+Quite a high percentage, 15%, was overseas, and a very small percentage was receiving a benefit.
+The median salary was around $47,000 three years after graduation.

-The number of online job vacancies for architects and landscape architects increased by 16% from September 2014 to September 2015, suggesting that opportunities continue to grow, but at a slower pace than that seen previously.
-This compares with an overall increase of 1.9% for all vacancies over the same period.
+The number of online job vacancies for architects and landscape architects has increased strongly to June 2016, and then at a slower pace.
+This compares with an overall increase for all vacancies over the same period.

 Jobs advertised chart